-Donald Trump's Daily Schedule Reportedly Involves Hours Worth Of TV Time & Phone Calls
+Donald Trump Reportedly Spends Hours A Day Watching TV & Making Phone Calls

 In the home stretch leading up to the 2018 midterm election, the president has been criss-crossing the country to stump at rallies for Republican candidates.
 But as for how else he's been spending his time, that part is a bit more iffy.
 Just over a week before Election Day, Politico reported on Monday, Oct.
 29 that President Donald Trump's daily schedule includes hours of downtime.
 Elite Daily reached out to the White House for comment on the reports of the president's schedule but did not receive a response at time of publication.

 The publication reportedly examined a week's worth of the president's schedule from Monday, Oct.
 22 through Friday, Oct.
 26. In that timespan, the president had apparently clocked multiple blocks of unscheduled "executive time" during which he was free to do as he pleased — reportedly including, as previous reports have indicated, watching TV, tweeting, and talking to friends.